Insulin is a hormone that helps to regulate metabolism and lower blood glucose levels.

 - what to do if blood glucose levels are outside of the acceptable range

-- any person-centred dietary requirements.
+- any person-centred dietary requirements

 Monitoring blood glucose levels

 Some people can do this for themselves.
+Where they do this, it must be:

 Find out more about delegating medicines administration.

-Rotate injection sites
+Rotating injection sites

-Common injection sites include upper arms, thighs, buttocks and abdomen.
+Common injection sites include upper arms, thighs, buttocks, and abdomen.

-A variety of hypodermic needles, syringes, lancets and other accessories can help with administering and monitoring insulin.
+A variety of hypodermic needles, syringes, lancets, and other accessories can help with administering and monitoring insulin.
 They are usually available on prescription.

 Never use a syringe to extract insulin from pen devices or cartridges.
 This can lead to serious errors.
 Find out more in this NHS Patient Safety Alert.